octo-models/octo/README.md

 We offer three finetuning modes depending on the parts of the model that are kept frozen: ```head_only```, ```head_mlp_only``` and ```full``` to finetune the full model.
 Besides, one can specify the task type to finetune with ```image_conditioned```, ```language_conditioned``` or ```multimodal``` for both.
 For example, to finetune the full transformer with multimodal inputs use:
 ```--config=your_finetune_config.py:mode=full,multimodal```

+In order to finetune the model to new observation or action spaces, one needs to define this in the config file.
+We provide an example for finetuning for joint control on the Aloha setup here.

 ### Base Policy Training

 To train foundational ORCA policies, you can follow the example command below.
 You can modify hyperparameters like